astravant/digitalgarden/_notes/daily-notes.md

 - Have a bias toward action — let’s see something happen now.
 You can break that big plan into small steps and take the first step right away. — Indira Gandhi

-> The superior man acts before he speaks and afterward speaks according to his action. - Confucius
+> ==The superior man acts before he speaks and afterward speaks according to his action. - Confucius==

 - When we don’t act we create burdens for ourselves.
 Unaccomplished goals and ideas are like having too many programs running on your computer.
 It slows you down.
 - Once you get rolling, momentum will keep you moving.
 Action creates more action.
 Momentum will help you to move ahead more quickly.